-Birthdays: Elvis Presley would have been 79, Robert Schumann, Jose Ferrer, Shirley Bassey, cartoonist Peter Arno, Yvette Mimieux, Larry Storch is 91, John Nierhardt, Bruce Sutter, Charles Osgood, publisher Frank Doubleday, Steven Hawkings is 72, Saheed Jafray is 85, Soupy Sales, David Bowie is 67
+Birthdays: Elvis Presley would have been 80, Robert Schumann, Jose Ferrer, Shirley Bassey, Peter Arno, Yvette Mimieux, Larry Storch is 92, John Nierhardt, Bruce Sutter, Charles Osgood, Gen. James Longstreet, publisher Frank Doubleday, Steven Hawkings is 73, Saheed Jafray is 86, Soupy Sales, David Bowie is 68

 1889- Herman Hollerith received a patent for the electronic counting machine.
 The machine fed numbers onto punch cards and was used in the U.S. census of 1890.
 In 1896 Hollerith founded the Tabulating Machine Company, which later was renamed International Business Machines or IBM.

 1973- Carly Simon got a gold record for "You’re So Vain".
-Supposedly it was about her agent, David Geffen, one of the future creators of DreamWorks.
+Supposedly it was about her agent, David Geffen.